tfourj/immich-public-proxy/README.md

 Now whenever you share an image or gallery through Immich, it will automatically create the correct public path for you.

+🚨 **IMPORTANT**: If you're using Cloudflare, please make sure to set your `/share/video/*` path to Bypass Cache, otherwise you may run into video playback issues.
+See [Troubleshooting](#troubleshooting) for more information.

 ### Running on a single domain

 Because all IPP paths are under `/share/...`, you can run Immich Public Proxy and Immich on the same domain.